Below is a downloadable interview (6 parts) between bestselling author Scott A. Johnson and Jessie Hawkins of the Franklin Institute.

 How smoky air affects the respiratory system

 When wood and other organic matter burns it produces a mixture of gases — fires can boost ozone pollution by releasing nitrogen oxides and hydrocarbons — and particulate matter.
 These microscopic particles are particularly concerning because they penetrate deeply into the lungs and cause a range of health problems, from a mild runny nose to chronic lung disease.
-Particulates produced by wildfires promote acute inflammation, oxidative stress, and reduced immune responses to infections according to research.
+Particulates produced by wildfires promote acute inflammation, oxidative stress, bronchospasm, and reduced immune responses to infections according to research.
+Additionally, individuals with a chronic respiratory condition (astham, COPD) or an acute lower respiratory tract infection may experience airway hyperresponsiveness, which is an exaggerated tendency of the airways (bronchi and bronchioles) to constrict.
+Younger children’s airways are narrower than adults and so they are more susceptible to irritation and significant obstruction of tightening of the airways.
 Exposure to fine particles is also linked to cardiovascular disease (1) and premature death.
 (2) It is best to limit time outdoors when significant smoke is present in the air and sensitive individuals should consider wearing a mask.

 Essential oils that support overall respiratory system function